uncefact/spec-untp/.github/ISSUE_TEMPLATE/implementation-register-template.md

 ### Implementation Status

-- [ ] Registration of commitment to implement
+- [ ] Registration of commitment to implement  or extend UNTP
 - [ ] Registration of tested implementation (attach test evidence)

 ### Implementation Scope

-Select the UNTP specification items that you plan to implement / have implemented
+Select the UNTP specification items that you plan to implement or extend

 - [ ] Digital Product Passport
 - [ ] Digital Facility Record